-Queensland Urban Utilities will assess the information provided by the applicant on the applicant's Tankered Waste Approval application form.
+Queensland Urban Utilities will assess the information provided by the applicant on the applicant's Tankered Waste Approval application.
 If insufficient information is provided for Queensland Urban Utilities to make a decision, Queensland Urban Utilities may require the applicant to provide additional information.
 Within fifteen (15) working days of receipt of a complete tankered waste approval application, Queensland Urban Utilities will determine whether or not to issue an approval (subject to any request for information required to make the decision).
-Incomplete tankered waste approval application forms will be returned to the applicant for completion.

-Queensland Urban Utilities is not obliged to accept tankered waste and may refuse, in its sole discretion, to accept the discharge of any tankered waste to its sewerage system that it reasonably believes is a prohibited substance (as prescribed in Schedule 1 of the Water Supply (Safety and Reliability) Act 2008), or would cause health and safety concerns, damage to the environment, or interference or obstruction to Queensland Urban Utilities infrastructure or sewerage services.
+Queensland Urban Utilities is not obliged to accept tankered waste and may refuse, in its sole discretion, to accept the discharge of any tankered waste to its sewerage system that it reasonably believes is a prohibited substance (as prescribed in Schedule 1 of the Water Supply (Safety and Reliability) Act 2008), or would cause health and safety concerns, damage to the environment, or interference or obstruction to Queensland Urban Utilities' infrastructure or sewerage services.
 In these situations, the applicant will be notified of the grounds of refusal.